jlfaucher/executor/incubator/ooRexxShell/readme.txt

 Reason: $T generates 2 lines, only the first line is injected in the input queue.
 Example:
 doskey cdoorexx=%builder_shared_drv% ^& cd %builder_shared_dir%
-works correctly in ooRExxShell, whereas doskey cdoorexx=%builder_shared_drv% $T cd %builder_shared_dir% does not work (only C: is injected).
+works correctly in ooRexxShell, whereas doskey cdoorexx=%builder_shared_drv% $T cd %builder_shared_dir% does not work (only C: is injected in the input queue).

 Interactive mode